cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 ---
 name: pipeline-template-catalog-lab-link

-# Lab - Import Pipeline Template Catalog
+# Lab - Pipeline Template Catalog

+* In this lab you will import a Pipeline Template Catalog from a repository that was forked in by the setup job and then create a job from one of the templates in that catalog.
 * The *Pipeline Template Catalog* lab instructions are available at:
   * [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/pipeline-template-catalog/pipeline-template-catalog.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/pipeline-template-catalog/pipeline-template-catalog.md)

 ---
+name: pipeline-template-catalog-overview

+# Pipeline Template Catalog Overview

+---
-name: github-reporting
+name: cloudbees-github-reporting

 # CloudBees GitHub Reporting .badge-red[PRE-RELEASE]